 The Physical Level

-Tantric hatha yoga is not primarily focused on increasing flexibility and strength, but such increases are a common side benefit.
+Although Tantric hatha yoga is not focused on increasing flexibility or strength, it can be a common side benefit.

 Certain asanas affect the mobility of joints, extend the reach of tendons, and build muscular strength.
 There are also many asanas which require balance in various positions.
 The inverted postures like headstand and shoulder stand also have many health benefits.

-Participants report increasing core strength, balance, flexibility, and strength.
+Participants report an increase in core strength, balance, and flexibility.
 Annoying aches and pains reduce, the quality of sleep improves, and your ability to relax and recover becomes greater.

 The Energetic Level